 If there is an existing policy:

-Find out what the policy does and does not include.
-Does it ban all alcohol advertisements on public transport?
+What does the policy include or not include?
+Does it restrict all alcohol advertisements on public transport?

-Find out which agency which is responsible for enforcing the policy.
-Sometimes, it is the responsibility of the bus company rather than the Council to adhere to and enforce the policy.
+Find out which agency which is responsible for enforcing any policy.
+Sometimes, it is the responsibility of transport operator or an advertising agency rather than the Council to adhere to and enforce the policy.

 - Making a complaint

-You can make a complaint if you believe there has been a breach of the policy.
+You can make a complaint if you believe a policy has been breached.

-Gather as much information as possible about the breach, e.g. time, place, bus route, alcohol advertisement.
+Gather as much information as possible to support your complaint, e.g. time, place, bus route, and details of the alcohol advertisement.

 Take a photo if possible